SimplyEdit/SimplyStore/README.md

 - improved web client with type-specific views and form elements

-- Graphql query support (query only)
+- JSONPath/Graphql query support (query only)
-- JSONTag-selector implementation and design
-- merging JSONTag-selector with Graphql queries
+  [v] JSON Path plus implementation works,
+  - extend JSON Path syntax to list resulting properties like graphql
+  - extend JSON Path syntax to query for types (tag names) and attributes
+  - add (lazy) indexing to improve query speed

 - add support for metadata on each JSON pointer path (or better: each object)
 - allow custom templates, instead of the default index.html
 - add support for access control, based on webid / openid connect

-- add (lazy) indexing to improve query speed